 They should always be reviewed by a qualified employment lawyer.
 If you believe that you have a wrongful termination claim, you should consult with an aattorney before signing your severance agreement.

 In addition, if you are having any trouble obtaining severance benefits that are owed to you, it is crucial that you seek immediate legal assistance.

 Get Help From Our Experienced California Severance Pay Lawyers

-At Workplace Rights Law Group LLP, our top-rated California employment lawyers have extensive experience drafting, negotiating, reviewing, and litigating severance agreements.
-To get immediate help from our employment lawyers, please do not hesitate to contact our law firm to set up a free, no obligation consultation.
+At Workplace Rights Law Group LLP, our top-rated employment lawyers have extensive experience drafting, negotiating, reviewing, and litigating severance package agreements in California.

 With offices in Riverside and Glendale, we serve communities all over Southern California.